 - Contact Lists: Organization is key.
-Every time you get a new business card add it to your address book.
+Every time you get a new business card add it to your address book or an online spreadsheet.
 Develop email distribution lists for your different groups of contacts.

 - Show Gratitude: Be gracious.
 Write a thank you letter to show your gratitude.